mxfly14/2025_sanchez_phenoseeker/README.md

 ## Description
 PhenoSeeker - A Python toolkit for phenotype-based molecule discovery using Cell Painting data.
+You can test the method directly -> https://www.phenoseeker.bio.ens.psl.eu/
 ## Code Availability

 The PhenoSeeker codebase will be publicly released soon!